psychemedia/storytelling-notes/wife-selling.md

 most cases the wife was quite as ready to depart, as her spouse to get rid of her.
 Without going further back, we shall

-‘find that from the middle of the last
+'find that from the middle of the last

 century, the newspapers gave ample proofs of the existence of this singular coarseness

-of taste among the people—not always the In 1750, ‘‘a man and his wife, falling into discourse with a grazier at Parham, in Norfolk, the husband offered him his wife in exchange 'for an ox, provided he would let him
+of taste among the people—not always the In 1750, ''a man and his wife, falling into discourse with a grazier at Parham, in Norfolk, the husband offered him his wife in exchange 'for an ox, provided he would let him

 choose one out of his drove.
 The grazier accepted the proposal, and the wife readily agreed to it.
 Accordingly they met the next day, when she was delivered to the grazier with a new halter round her neck; and the husband received the bullock, which he afterwards sold for six guineas."
 Decidedly the bullock was the least immoral member of the party.
 In 1766 one Huggins, a carpenter of Southwark, sold his wife to a brother-chip, at an alehouse.
 The bargain ended strangely and tragically; for the carpenter, repenting of his sale, wanted his wife back again; she refused to return, and so he went and hanged himself!
 In the year next following, a man sold that in which he certainly had no legal property whatever, namely, a woman who was not his wife; the purchase price was a quarter-guinea and a gallon of rum.
 To sum up the queer story, the woman came into the possession of a legacy; whereupon the second man married her.
 In 1773, a proof was afforded how firm was the belief, among